CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CBDC Scenario Example

-On the contrary, we may divide users by tokens.
-If PI A issues a token to one retail customer, the customer will come to PI to initiate CBDC related services because of the token he used rather than its account.
-Figure \ref{fig:tokendata} shows token data structure, in which a string of the operator could be used to determine its service provider.
-In a token-based sharding, users must contact their token service provider.
-Therefore, users can transfer the token to everyone without a cross-shard transaction.
-However, token-based sharding needs the central bank with operating institutions to provide a uniform interface to distribute transactions based on tokens.
-Because if a customer use PI A's token, he needs to come to PI A to transfer the token.
-If he comes to PI B's interface, he should be distributed to PI A based on the uniform interface.

-Another important thing is that the central bank should provide uniform wallet standards to privileged institutions.
-For example, if the transaction receiver is not PI A's customer before, there should be a wallet address to record the token from it.
-In this case, if PI B provides KYC and on-boarding services to its customers, it does not expect to see data leakage of its customers to PI A. So virtual addresses could help design wallet addresses.
-Figure \ref{fig:tokendata} shows that a virtual address for its holder or wallet.
-Note that token-based sharding is only a new direction to explore.
-It may be not an excellent solution to solve all related pain points.

-Overall, we try to leverage a token-based sharding system to reduce the number of cross-shard transactions and verify related features.

-Besides, in consensus algorithm two, encryption in the third step is used to protect business secrecy from validators, including non-privileged institutions.
-Therefore, validators in the algorithm would only make a backup of encrypted data, which will be used for tampering with proof.

-Next, we build a theoretical model for the recommended algorithm and operating model.
+Next, we built a CBDC state machine for the recommended algorithms to see how the proposed solution functions.

 Figure \ref{fig:mathmodel} shows ledger state machine.
-The central bank and privileged institutions would operate the state machine together.
-This model provides a formal description of finite state machine M = (S, V, t).
+The model provides a formal description of finite state machine M = (S, V, t).
 The state machine can describe any state $s \in S$ for every moment.
 It can read input token $\tau \in V$ and proceed to the next state by different transitions t(s, $\tau$).
-There are two types of transactions.
-Single-shard transactions will only need consensus in the retail consensus network, while cross-shard transactions need the central bank participant.
-Leaders are privileged institutions in the retail consensus network.
-The central bank is the leader node in the wholesale consensus network.